microsoft/VSProjectSystem/doc/scenario/analyze_hangs.md

 1. Check background threads for any that are blocked on an STA COM call that's waiting to marshal to the UI thread.
 2. If the hang shows a JoinableTaskFactory.WaitSynchronously frame near the top of the callstack on the UI thread:
    1. No background threads will be able to rely on a COM STA marshal to succeed.
-If this is what's happening, the fix is to explicitly switch to the UI thread before making the COM call.
+If this is what's happening, the fix is to [explicitly switch to the UI thread][SwitchToMainThreadAsync] before making the COM call.
 Look for background threads callstacks that are trying to marshal to the UI thread using COM RPC calls.
 This would be a violation of [rule #1][Rule1].
    2. there is probably a DGML file on the disk of the repro machine that contains a hang report that shows you what went wrong.
 That way you may be able to avoid any WinDBG heap scouring manual investigation.
 Look for directories with this pattern: "%temp%\CPS.*" where * is a random GUID.
    3. If you don't have access to the TEMP directory, you can also get the hang report from the dump file itself:
  ```